vitalii-mieliet/web-studio/README.md

 # 🌐 WebStudio

-This project is part of the GoIT educational program.
-It is a multi-page responsive web portfolio demonstrating HTML and CSS skills, including form styling and validation.
+**WebStudio** - is a collaborative web development project built as part of the GoIT Full Stack Bootcamp.
+It is a single-page responsive web portfolio demonstrating HTML and CSS skills, including form styling and validation.
 The project follows modern web development practices and implements adaptive design.

 ## 🔧 Technologies